Landlords Guide

 We belong to the Tenancy Deposit Scheme (TDS) and our membership of this organisation protects the deposit during the term of the tenancy.
 Should there be a dispute at the end of the contract an Independent Complaints Examiner (ICE) will aim to resolve any dispute quickly, fairly and impartially.

-The First Step To A Successful Let
+The First Step to a Successful Let

 With so many professional investors and other property companies looking for tenants, it is of paramount importance that a property should be presented to a very high standard throughout.
 Tenants will always have a choice and if a property looks tired and dated, it is likely that tenants will continue to search for a higher standard of accommodation elsewhere.